-1985 Outstanding Contribution in Application of Science & Technology for Rural Development
+1985 Recipient, Application of Science & Technology for Rural Development Award

 A large percentage of these ostensibly highly qualified people neither have the interest nor the inclination to work in the rural areas and their presence is destructively counter-productive.
 It is more than a question of overskill; it is a question of attitudes which isolates them from the rural poor.
 Yet we post them by the thousands in villages expecting wonders from this man or woman who looks down on the poor and considers him inferior, illiterate and backward.